 Taxable remuneration includes all cash amounts received for services rendered (including bonuses and allowances) as well as most benefits in kind (such as the use of assets and 'soft' loans).
 For non-residents, these amounts form a part of South African gross income if they are effectively connected to the person's employment in South Africa.
 There are no special concessions for short-term foreign employees, except under DTTs.

-South African residents who receive employment income for performing their employment-related tasks in a foreign country are generally exempt from tax on this income, provided that they have, during any 12-month period, spent more than 183 days (including a continuous period of at least 60 days) outside South Africa.
-It is, however, proposed that (with effect for years of assessment commencing on or after 1 March 2020) this exemption will only apply to the first ZAR 1.25 million of employment income.
+South African residents who receive employment income for performing their employment-related tasks in a foreign country are exempt from tax on the first ZAR 1.25 million of the employment income, provided that they have, during any 12-month period, spent more than 183 full days (including a continuous period of at least 60 full days) outside South Africa.

 Equity instruments acquired by virtue of employment or office held as director, whether from the employer or an associated institution in relation to the employer, are subject to income tax on the difference between the market value of the equity instrument and the consideration paid by the employee or office holder on the date that the equity instrument 'vests'.